 Textbooks and resource books are issued at the beginning of the school year and at other times during the year.
 Students are required to replace or pay for any permanent textbooks, classroom readers, library books, and supplies given them if they are damaged or lost.
 The student's report card may be withheld if there are any outstanding fees.

 M. Regents Parent Association

-The Regents Parent Association ("RPA") was established in 2011.
-The RPA is the community of Regents parents working together to promote the mission of Regents School of Oxford while supporting the various needs of the staff, students and families.
+The Regents Parent Association ("RPA") is the community of Regents parents working together to promote the mission of Regents School of Oxford while supporting the various needs of the staff, students and families.

 Purpose